 At 8,000 feet, oxygen is reduced by 25 percent from sea level.
 At Colorado’s Arapaho Basin and Loveland, the highest elevation ski areas in North America, oxygen is reduced even further.
 Their 13,000-foot summits have about 38 percent less oxygen than sea level.

 So what does Purvis recommend if you feel ill?
 First, assume you have altitude sickness until proven otherwise and do not go any higher in elevation.
 This may mean staying in the condo rather than skiing on the first day of your vacation.
-You can also schedule a layover day in transit at a lower elevation city, such as Denver or Salt Lake City, to aid in acclimatization.
+You also can schedule a layover day in transit at a lower elevation city, such as Denver or Salt Lake City, to aid in acclimatization.

-Those ‘brutal’ first days
+That ‘brutal’ first day

 “That first day is brutal,” Purvis said.
 “You’ve got to rest.
-Surrender to the fact that you might be feeling tired, short of breath, headachy.
+Surrender to the fact you might be feeling tired, short of breath, headachy.
 Rest and hydrate.”

 Purvis also added that symptoms can hang around for one to four days.
 If the symptoms have not improved in 24 hours, then descend in elevation.
 If symptoms become acute, then descend immediately and head to the emergency room.